.jpg)

 Sinan Pasha Mosque

-Open Hours: Daily (Closed during prayer times).
+🕒 Open Hours: Daily (closed to visitors during prayer times).

-Wheelchair: Approach is accessible; entry requires a few steps.
+♿ Accessibility: Flat, paved square.
+The approach is accessible; entry requires a few steps.

 The Story